malloryjoy/hackedByNedry/README.md

 - [ ] Create trigger feature that will unleash the chaos after loop completes (Python)
     - [ ] YOU DIDN'T SAY THE MAGIC WORD for 800 lines
     - [ ] Open pop up with "honeypot" video
-    - [ ] Page to display charcuterie board
+    - [ ] Add "Click to Repair" link and it's just opening an image that says "YOU DID IT!" over that one perfect shot from the first film
 - [ ] Recreate steps 2 + 3 using Java